GatorIncubator/gatorgrouper/README.md

 [article](http://www.cs.allegheny.edu/sites/gkapfham/programming/research/idea/2017/07/14/Virtual-Environments/)
 to further develop your understanding of this topic.

-GatorGrouper requires user to use Python3.
-You can type `python --version` to check the current Python version on your devices.
+GatorGrouper requires users to use Python3.
+You can type `python --version` to check the current Python version on your device.
 If you do not have the right Python version, or you can not download or upgrade Python on your devices, you can download [Pyenv](https://github.com/pyenv/pyenv) tool to set up the virtual environment of the newest Python version.